malkam03/TEC-CR/README.md

 =====================
 ![malkam03](malkam03.png) ![Tec_Logo](tec.png)
 This repository aims to log some of the data of some of the courses that I'll take for the Computer Engineer degree.
+Every course is in his own directory if the state of the course is coursed.
+But if the course is still active, the data will be in one branch with the course name.

 ## Getting Started
-Since every course has his own branch on this repo, just pick the subject and in there you will find the getting started for that specific project/assignment.
+Since every course has his own branch or directory on this repo, just pick a subject and in there you will find the getting started for that specific project/assignment.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.